scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 ===================================================================================
-Binder 2.0 - Reproducible, interactive, shareable environments for science at scale
+Binder 2.0 - Reproducible, interactive, sharable environments for science at scale
 ===================================================================================

 .. class:: abstract

-   Binder is an open-source web service that lets users create sharable, interactive, reproducible environments in the cloud.
-It is powered by other core projects in the open-source ecosystem, including JupyterHub and Kubernetes for managing cloud resources.
+   Binder is an open source web service that lets users create sharable, interactive, reproducible environments in the cloud.
+It is powered by other core projects in the open source ecosystem, including JupyterHub and Kubernetes for managing cloud resources.
 Binder works with pre-existing workflows in the analytics community, aiming to create interactive versions of repositories that exist on sites like GitHub with minimal extra effort